6 High-Quality Coolers for Fishing, Hunting, Camping and Everything Else Outdoors

 Additionally, a 15” ruler is perfect for measuring your catch, and a 2” drainage hole will make your life that much easier once the ice eventually melts!

 A little pricey considering the competition, this cooler would be a better bargain if it were a little more competitive on price!
 Even so, it is a quality, rugged outdoor cooler that is up to the challenge in any environment.

 - Compatible with dry ice

 - 5-day ice retention may not be enough for some

 Yukon Cold Locker coolers from Igloo continue to be some of the best high-end coolers on the market today, with the 70-quart cooler being the perfect size for any outdoor recreation.

-With true 70-quart capacity, there will be ample storage for whatever you catch or hunt, and anyone using it to store food and drink for boating, camping, tailgating etc. can expect plenty of storage for all their food and drinks.
+With true 70-quart capacity, there will be ample storage for whatever you catch or hunt, and anyone using it to store food and drink for boating, camping, tailgating, etc. can expect plenty of storage for all their stuff.

 As you would hope, it comes with a durable design to ensure it outlasts many outdoor adventures, including resistance to sun damage, a strong rotomolded body, and incredibly strong stainless-steel hinge rods that will prevent the lid from ever going missing.
 The Cold Locker also comes with reversible, non-skid and non-marking feet for anyone who wants to protect boat deck surfaces.

 Speaking of the lid, it comes with a textured work surface and integrated fish ruler to make life easier out in the wilderness, and you won’t need to worry about theft thanks to the dual stainless-steel lid locking plates.